UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_07_Instructions.md

 4. Sometimes strings in a CSV file contain commas.
-To prevent them from causing problems, they need to be surrounded by a quoting character, like ” or ‘.
+To prevent them from causing problems, they need to be surrounded by a quoting character, like ” or ’.
 By default, read_csv() assumes that the quoting character will be “.
-To read the following text into a data frame, what argument to read_csv() do you need to specify?”x,y,’a,b’”
+To read the following text into a data frame, what argument to read_csv() do you need to specify?

+“x,y,‘a,b’”

 5. Identify what is wrong with each of the following inline CSV files.
     What happens when you run the code?